Skip to content

 Abstract distribution + concrete survival_function and log_survival_function.

-survival_function(self, value: PyTree[Array]) -> PyTree[Array] ¤
+survival_function(value: PyTree[Array]) -> PyTree[Array] ¤

-log_survival_function(self, value: PyTree[Array]) -> PyTree[Array] ¤
+log_survival_function(value: PyTree[Array]) -> PyTree[Array] ¤

-dtype: dtype property readonly ¤
+dtype property ¤

 See Distribution.dtype.

-event_shape: tuple property readonly ¤
+event_shape property ¤

 See Distribution.event_shape.

-log_prob(self, value: Array) -> Array ¤
+log_prob(value: Array) -> Array ¤

 See Distribution.log_prob.

-sample(self, key: PRNGKeyArray) -> Array ¤
+sample(key: Key[Array, '']) -> Array ¤

 Return a sample.

-sample_and_log_prob(self, key: PRNGKeyArray) -> tuple ¤
+sample_and_log_prob(key: Key[Array, '']) -> tuple ¤

 Return a sample and log prob.